-This page gives an overview of my publihsed academic research
+This page gives an overview of my published academic research (with a full list of my academic publications and links to download here)

 I have expressed some of my views on the money-wellbeing debate in the popular press.
 These views are based on my own academic research which has specifically shown that: